SS10house/Bowlkeeper/README.md

 ## Roadmap

 ### Games Database
-- Leagues
-    - ID, Name, Alley, Location, Manager, Asst Manager
+See: newdatabase.sql

-- Seasons
+Leagues have Seasons
-    - ID, Name, Start Date, End Date, Day Of Week, Time, Sweeper Date 1, Sweepers Date 2, Sweepers Date 3
-- Teams
-    - ID, Name
-- Players
-    - ID, Name
-- Games
+Seasons have Games
-    - id, Date, Season, Team1, Team2
-- Scores
+Games have Scores
-    -id, game, player, f1a, f1b, f2a, f2b, f3a, f3b, f4a, f4b, f5a, f5b, f6a, f6b, f7a, f7b, f8a, f8b, f9a, f9b, f10a, f10b, f10c

-- Player Team Relationship (can have multiple entries for each player, even on same team with different start and end dates, only one active record per player/team combo)
-    - id, player, team, dateadded, datedeactive, status
-- Season League Relationship (Selecting a season in software automatically selects a league) -id, season, league
-- Average Summaries (possibly write per-game summaries of each players average for that game and their running overall average - Makes less load on server when using widgets / reports)
-    - id, playerId, game, gameAverage, seasonAverage, CarrierAverage

 A "Game" is comprised of "Scores".
 Each "Game" will have multiple "Scores" records.
-A "Scores" record will reference: Game, Player, Team, Season, League.
+A "Scores" record will reference: Game, Player, Team,

-A player can be on multiple teams in the same league but cannot have multiple scores in the same game.
+A player can be on multiple teams in the same league but cannot have multiple score records for the same game.

 ### Main Page (Publicly Visible)
 - List players and averages